 As discussed under "Advisory Business" in Item 4 of this brochure, Managed Account clients typically pay a single fee or fees (a "wrapped fee") which cover Federated Investment Counseling's Investment Supervisory Services (including Other Advisory Services), as well as other services provided by the Managed Account Program Sponsor or a Platform Provider.
 These other services typically include, for example, portfolio manager selection, performance monitoring and evaluation, custody, brokerage and/or other administrative services.
 The total Managed Account Program fee(s) charged under such programs may be up to 3.00%.
 Certain Managed Account Program Sponsors or Platform Providers may charge brokerage commission and/or fees separately or as part of the client's overall Managed Account Program fee(s).
-Certain Managed Account Program Sponsors or Platform Providers also may charge a minimum annual Managed Account Program fee to each client that participates in their Managed Account Program.
+Certain Managed Account Program fee to each client that participates in their Managed Account Program.
 We are not generally informed of the specific fee arrangements negotiated between each Managed Account Sponsor and each client participating in the Sponsor's Managed Account Program.
 We receive a portion of the fees paid by the Managed Account client for our services.